Construction Project Management: 11 Professional Standards Every Owner Should Expect

 Communicate Changes Early

-If your requirements or preferences change, notify your project management contractor immediately.
+If your requirements or preferences change, notify your contractor immediately.
 Early notification allows efficient incorporation; late changes create expensive disruptions.

 Ask Questions